wsargent/slf4j-benchmark/README.md

 * A disruptor based async appender can perform ~3677 ops/ms against a no-op appender.
 * A disruptor based async appender can perform 11879 ops against a file appender, but that's because it's lossy and will throw things out.

 Note that it took five minutes to run through the 56 GB of data with `wc testfile.log` just to count the words.
+This is, of course, highly dependent on your underlying IO.

 For Log4J 2: